Home > Frosting > Cranberry Frosting

 RECIPE NOTES

-• Serving Size – This recipe will yield enough frosting for 4 to 6 cupcakes (depending on how much frosting you like on your cupcakes) or 1 6-inch cake (single or double layer).
+• Serving Size – This is a small batch recipe that can be doubled.
+This recipe will yield enough frosting for 4 to 6 cupcakes (depending on how much frosting you like on your cupcakes) or 1 6-inch cake (single or double layer).

 • Sift Powdered Sugar – For smooth and not-grainy frosting, use a small sifter to sift the powdered sugar into the butter mix.